$0 Northwest Territories Adoption Quick-Start Checklist

 Before any major decision involving an Indigenous child — including an adoption placement — HSS must provide notice to the child's parents and to the relevant Indigenous Governing Body.
 This is called the "Significant Measure" requirement.

 In practice, this means IGBs have an active role in adoption decisions involving Indigenous children.
-If the Gwich'in Tribal Council or the Tlicho Government is notified that an adoption placement is being planned and they identify a suitable family within the community, that family enters the process at Priority 3.
+If the Gwich'in Tribal Council or the Tlicho Government is notified that an adoption placement is being planned and identifies a suitable family within the community, that family may be considered within the applicable priority category.

 For prospective adoptive families in the NWT, this notice requirement is the single most important procedural reality to understand.
 Your file can be proceeding normally — home study complete, placement tentatively identified — and an IGB can introduce a new placement option that the system must seriously consider.